awadalaa/transact/README.md

 [![GitHub followers](https://img.shields.io/github/followers/awadalaa?label=Follow&style=social)](https://github.com/awadalaa)
 [![Twitter Follow](https://img.shields.io/twitter/follow/awadalaa?style=social)](https://twitter.com/intent/follow?screen_name=awadalaa)

-This repo is a Tensorflow implementation of [TransAct: Transformer-based Realtime User Action Model for Recommendation at Pinterest](https://dl.acm.org/doi/10.1145/3580305.3599918) by Xia, Xue, et al. **TransAct** is the ranking architecture used by Pinterest's Homefeed to personalize and extract users' short-term preferences from their realtime activities.
-The paper was presented at KDD 2023 in Long Beach, CA.
+This is NOT the official implementation by the authors of this model architecture.
+You can find the official pytorch [implementation here](https://github.com/pinterest/transformer_user_action).
+This repo is a **Tensorflow** implementation of [TransAct: Transformer-based Realtime User Action Model for
+Recommendation at Pinterest](https://dl.acm.org/doi/10.1145/3580305.3599918) by Xia, Xue, et al. **TransAct** is the ranking architecture used by Pinterest's Homefeed to personalize and extract users' short-term preferences from their realtime activities.
+The paper was presented at KDD 2023.

 ![](https://github.com/awadalaa/transact/blob/main/media/architecture.png)